SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 #### Idea for Solution

-As with any programming task is **important to build an idea for its solution**, before we start to write code.
+As with any programming task is **important to build an idea for its solution** before we start to write code.
 Let's carefully go through the problem requirements.
-We have to write a program that calculates the number of working places in a training lab, where the number depends on the hall length and height.
-We notice that the provided input will be in **meters**, and the information about how much space the working places and hallway take, will be in **centimeters**.
-To do the calculations, we will use the same measuring units, no matter whether we choose to convert length and height into centimeters or the other data in meters.
+We have to write a program that calculates the number of working places in a training lab where the number depends on the hall length and height.
+We notice that the provided input will be in **meters** and the information about how much space the working places and hallway take will be in **centimeters**.
+To do the calculations, we will use the same measuring units no matter whether we choose to convert length and height into centimeters or the other data in meters.
 The first option is used for the presented solution.

 Next, we have to calculate **how many columns and how many rows** with desks will fit.
 We can calculate the columns by **subtracting the width by the necessary space for the hallway (100 cm)** and **divide the difference by 70 cm** (the length of a working place).
 We will find the rows by dividing the **length by 120 cm**.
-In both operations with integer and fractional part can be obtained, **In a variable we should store only the integer part**.
+In both operations with integer, fractional part can be obtained. **In a variable we should store only the integer part**.
 In the end, we multiply the number of rows by the number of columns and divide it by 3 (the places which are lost because of the entrance door and podium).
 This is how we calculate the needed value.

 #### Choosing Data Types

-From the example, we see that a real number with whole and fractional part can be given as an input, therefore, it is not appropriate to choose data type **`int`**, This is why we use **`double`**.
-Choosing data type for the next variables depends on the method we choose to solve the problem. .
+From the example, we see that a real number with whole and fractional part can be given as an input, therefore, it is not appropriate to choose data type **`int`**.
+This is why we use **`double`**.
+Choosing data type for the next variables depends on the method we choose to solve the problem.
 As with any programming task, this one also has **more than one way to be solved**.
 Two methods will be shown here.

 #### Solution